 Bula.
 A word said so many times that it would lose all meaning by the end of the trip.
-Which is sad because, in Fiji, it’s more than just a word; it’s a sound, an exchange, a feeling that embodies positivity and means almost everything: hello, welcome, ‘sup, health, happiness, love, life, existence, sex, yes, thank you, and pretty much everything in between.
+You see, in Fiji, it’s more than just a word.
+It’s a sound, an exchange, a feeling that embodies positivity and means almost everything: hello, welcome, ‘sup, health, happiness, love, life, existence, sex, yes, thank you, and pretty much everything in between.

 Fijians like to philosophise about the subtle abstraction of the word, but there’s nothing subtle or abstract about Fiji or its people.
 They’re best amongst us: the pure of heart, the good Samaritans, the hopeless inertia of honesty and hard work, the transnational smile, the lazy breeze that cools your temper, and the shade of palm when God brings the sun in too close.

 We drive – we drive and we drive – and everyone knows where we’re going: one of the five-star resorts.
 But unlike other countries I’ve visited, there’s no resentment, no embarrassment, no hostility, no trying to make this whole luxury thing work.

 Driving – taxiing – is one of the most prestigious and rewarding jobs a person can do here.
 There’s nothing menial about anything that Fijians do.
-Like the Japanese, every job, every task, every action has purpose; it’s owned and lived, and everyone wants to talk about it.
+Like the Japanese, every job, every task, every action has a purpose; it’s owned and lived, and everyone wants to talk about it.
 Not just talk, though, but thank you for listening, for being there, to make you understand the magnificence of Fiji, the magnitude of your presence, and how you are supporting a newly-created welfare system that is funding healthcare, infrastructure and education.

 The difference is that Fiji is literally building its way out of destitution.
 Here’s a place that’s only just discovering indulgence and excess.
 It’s investing in luxury hotels, making exclusive resorts out of paradisiacal desert islands, and importing refined gastronomic knowledge from its more pretentious neighbours.